Tokyo River Cruises: An Expat's Guide to Exploring Your New City

 Classy and often hired for parties, Anniversary Cruise offers 3 major routes; the Tokyo-Odaiba area, Yokohama area, or Sumida River.
 From small cruisers to large party cruisers, Anniversary Cruise boasts an impressive 70 different vessels.
 Cruise times depend on seasonal events and the route type.

 You can enjoy a high-class meal while cruising in a yacht through Tokyo Bay.
 Highlights include the Rainbow Bridge, Tokyo Tower, Tokyo Skytree, Tokyo Gate Bridge, and Odaiba Seaside Park.
 Symphony offers luxury-style Moderna and Classica yachts.
-Enjoy a lunch cruise from noon to 2:00pm, an afternoon cruise from 3:00pm to 4:00pm, a sunset cruise from 4:20pm to 6:20pm, or a dinner cruise from 7:00pm to 9:30pm.
+Enjoy a lunch cruise and dinner cruise.

 Able to accommodate groups of 20 to 120 people, you can experience a traditional Japanese Yakatabune complete with a kotatsu (Japanese traditional heating table).
 You can rent out a cruiser for a party of 20 or more people, or share with other passengers.
 The Odaiba-Skytree course lasts 2.5 hours, and a 3-hour hanami (flower viewing) option is also available.